-If you attend a webinar, you’ll likely to hear Coral in the role of webinar host, inviting you to participate or providing technical support.
+If you attend a webinar, you’ll likely hear Coral in the role of webinar host, inviting you to participate or providing technical support.
 Behind the scenes, Coral coordinates many facets of professional development programming, including scheduling coordination and planning of webinar logistics.
 When offline, Coral can be found adventuring outdoors with her spouse, a veteran of the US Air Force, or preparing for her next triathlon.

 Communications & Marketing Specialist: Terry Meisenbach

 Terry develops and assists in monitoring an overall MFLN communication efforts to outline goals, objectives, strategies, tactics, and messaging for all components of the MFLN.
-He works closely with MFLN Social Media Strategist, providing input on training for concentration area social media specialists on audience, messaging, and related topics.
+He works closely with the MFLN Social Media Strategist, providing input on training for concentration area social media specialists on audience, messaging, and related topics.

 Educational Technologist & eLearning Specialist: Jennifer Chilek